xyphro/UsbGpib/README.md

 GPIBee is about to take its first flight, and you're part of the swarm that made it possible.
 Stay tuned - beta testing starts soon, and the prototypes look fantastic.

+## GPIBee update 18th April:

+The first prototypes have been shipped, and internal testing is already well advanced.
+Across all protocols, read performance shows a **3.5× to 5× speed increase**, and this is **without** any dedicated speed-optimization work applied yet.

+## Communication Modes

+### USB Interface

+GPIBee supports three independent USB-based communication modes:

+1. **Network mode**
+   GPIBee exposes a USB-based Ethernet interface.
+An IP address is assigned automatically, enabling true plug-and-play operation.
+   - Full **VXI-11** support
+   - Integrated **web server** providing configuration pages, a GPIB command console, and the complete manual matching the currently installed firmware
+   - Ideal for multi-device setups and remote control - it should be considered as the first Goto solution in terms of USB based modes.

+2. **USBTMC mode**
+   Similar to **UsbGpib V2**, but extended with additional commands, including the ability to set the target **GPIB device address** — enabling communication with multiple GPIB instruments.

+3. **++ protocol mode**
+   Exposes a **USB CDC UART** implementing the popular ++ protocol, compatible with existing controllers using that protocol — but at significantly higher speed.

+The USB modes are **mutually exclusive**.
+The active mode can be selected via the **web interface** or through internal **SCPI commands**.

+### Ethernet Interface

+1. **VXI-11**
+   Provides multiple logical channels, allowing communication with several GPIB devices simultaneously without manually switching addresses between commands.
+   - Proper **lock handling** for multi-client access
+   - Full **SRQ** support
+   - Full **GPIB subaddressing** support

+2. **++ protocol**
+   Optional **TCP/IP** service on port **1234**, offering the same `++` protocol implementation as in USB CDC UART mode.

+Both Ethernet protocols can be **active at the same time**.
+The Ethernet interface also exposes the same **web interface** as USB network mode, enabling GPIB transfers, configuration changes, and access to the **firmware-synchronized manual**.

+## GPIBee Beta Testing Status

+The current beta focus remains on **functional correctness and stability**.
+**Speed optimization** will follow next.

+For testers not having received an adapter yet: Additional prototype units will be shipped soon.
+Handling too many testers at once would otherwise become too **time-intensive**.

 ---